IGPenguin/mobile-toolkit/README.md

 * (Optional) Search for the device on [GSMArena](https://www.gsmarena.com/ "GSMArena")

 ### 😎 aservices
-* Print running background services, search for more information about any service listed via Google search
+* Print running background services
+* Search for more information via Google

 ### ♻ areboot
 * Reboot the device